truenas/documentation/content/TrueCommand/API/deprecated/alertplugins_add.md

 | alertplugins | add | yes | no | yes | 1.1 | 2.0 |

 #### Description
-Create a new alert rule
+Create a new alert rule.

 ### Input Arguments
 * Required Inputs: